blackflux/lambda-monitor/README.md

 First create a new Rollbar project and call it `lambda-monitor` or similar.
 Now create a server write key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).

-If you decide not to enable rollbar logging please remove the token fomr the appropriate yml files.
+If you decide not to enable rollbar logging please remove the token from the appropriate yml files.

 ### Configure Log Services (All Optional)